nlpodyssey/cybertron/README.md

 # Cybertron

-Cybertron is a Go package designed for developers to easily implement NLP using Transformer models, such as BERT and BART.
-It's tailored for inference tasks and allows for simple server deployment with a single executable.
-This tool leverages pre-trained models from the [HuggingFace models repository](https://huggingface.co/models), converting models for use with the Go-based [Spago](https://github.com/nlpodyssey/spago) framework.
-While spaGO is a complete ML framework that may eventually allow for model fine-tuning, Cybertron's current focus is on **inference**.
+Cybertron is a package in pure Go built upon [spaGO](https://github.com/nlpodyssey/spago) that provides Go developers with an easy interface to use NLP technologies, without needing other programming languages or complex frameworks.
+It's designed for using pre-trained Transformer models available on the [HuggingFace models repository](https://huggingface.co/models).

+The package is primarily aimed at running **inference** with the possibility of adding fine-tuning in the future.

-The project is open for collaboration to expand its development further.
+The team is open to contributors to expedite its growth.

+## Supported models

+- BERT
+- ELECTRA
+- BART
+- PEGASUS
+- MarianMT

 ## Supported tasks

-- Language Modeling (Masked)
+- Masked Language Modeling
-- Text Classification (Supervised, Zero-Shot)
+- Supervised and Zero-Shot Text Classification (Sentiment Analysis, Topic Classification, Intent Detection, ...)
-- Token Classification (NER, POS-Tagging)
+- Token Classification (Named Entity Recognition, Part-of-Speech Tagging, ...)
-- Question-Answering (Extractive, Abstractive)
+- Extractive and Abstractive Question-Answering
-- Text Encoding (Text Similarity)
+- Text Encoding (Text Embedding, Semantic Search, ...)
-- Text Generation (Translation, Paraphrasing)
+- Text Generation (Translation, Paraphrasing, Summarization, ...)
 - Relation Extraction

 # Usage